-In this online workshop, which is being held in conjunction with ASHG 2020 but open to everyone, PacBio Chief Scientific Officer Jonas Korlach will introduce the new Sequel IIe System as well as our latest applications using highly accurate long reads (HiFi reads), including human WGS for variant detection, de novo genome assembly, single-cell RNA sequencing, and targeted sequencing using PCR and No-Amp methods.
+In this online workshop, which is available to watch now on-demand, PacBio Chief Scientific Officer Jonas Korlach introduces the new Sequel IIe System as well as our latest applications using highly accurate long reads (HiFi reads), including human WGS for variant detection, de novo genome assembly, single-cell RNA sequencing, and targeted sequencing using PCR and No-Amp methods.

-We will also be joined by Emily Farrow (Children’s Mercy, Kansas City)—who will share her experience using long-read sequencing to identify novel genetic variations as part of the Genomic Answers for Kids study—and Hagen Tilgner (Cornell University)—who will discuss his pioneering work around single-cell isoform analysis in the nervous system.
+We are also be joined by Emily Farrow (Children’s Mercy, Kansas City)—who shares her experience using long-read sequencing to identify novel genetic variations as part of the Genomic Answers for Kids study—and Hagen Tilgner (Cornell University)—who discusses his pioneering work around single-cell isoform analysis in the nervous system.

 Applications of Third Generation Sequencing in Unsolved Disease